IMRCLab/pololu-rs/README.md

 ---

 ## Overview
-**pololu-rs** is a Rust-based research framework for commercially off-the-shelf (COTS) Pololu mobile robots, It combines open embedded firmware with a low-cost add-on board for logging and wireless communication, enabling reproducible and easy-to-deploy multi-robot experiments.
+**pololu-rs** is a Rust-based research framework for commercially off-the-shelf (COTS) Pololu mobile robots.
+It combines open embedded firmware with a low-cost add-on board for logging and wireless communication, enabling reproducible and easy-to-deploy multi-robot experiments.

 ---